️️🔥LIMITED TIME SALE - UP TO 90% OFF selected items. Free Shipping for orders over £60

 | Legal classification | POM — Prescription Only Medicine |

-- One 5mg tablet, three times a day, starting approximately 3 days before the expected start of your period.
+- Take one 5mg tablet three times a day, starting approximately 3 days before the expected period, if this is the regimen approved for you.

 Frequently asked questions

 This page provides factual information about a prescription-only medicine and is not an advertisement to the public.
-Supply is dependent on satisfactory completion of a clinical consultation reviewed by a GPhC-registered pharmacist.
-Always read the Patient Information Leaflet before use.
+Supply requires clinical approval.

 Customers also bought